-Today’s guest post is from Scott Trench.
+Today’s guest post is from Scott Trench about building your first investable assets.
 I first met Scott a couple of years ago at a business conference and was immediately impressed.
 Despite his young age (mid 20s), he had already attained a leadership position at BiggerPockets, a crazy successful real estate investing site.

 At that first meeting, Scott and I talked about what books we were reading.
 Thinking back, every time I see Scott, the conversation eventually turns to books.
 Any friend of books is a friend of mine.